Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs: Conclusion

 This work proposes an automated program repair approach tailored for Dafny, targeting arithmetic bugs and using formal specifications as correctness oracles.

-We introduced a toolchain combining formal fault localization with LLM-guided repair using GPT-4o mini, Llama3, Mistral7b, and Llemma7b.
-Our evaluation demonstrates that fault localization achieves an average accuracy of 89.6\% in identifying the buggy line.
+We combine formal fault localization with LLM-guided repair using GPT-4o mini, Llama 3, Mistral 7B, and Llemma 7B.
+We achieve a success rate of 89.7\% in identifying the buggy line.
 However, limitations arise in programs with repeated updates to the same variable and termination verification issues in \texttt{while} loops due to the use of partial correctness reasoning.
 These limitations suggest areas for refinement in entailment modelling and verifier integration.

-Among the LLMs evaluated, GPT-4o mini was the most effective in generating valid patches.
-While Llama3 and Mistral7b also showed potential, Llemma7b underperformed, likely due to its poor alignment with the structure and semantics of Dafny, despite its mathematical strengths.
+GPT-4o mini was the most effective in generating valid patches.
+While Llama 3 and Mistral 7B also showed potential, Llemma 7B underperformed, likely due to its poor alignment with the structure and semantics of Dafny.